mo-azfar/Znuny-Discord-Notification/README.md

 6. a) Obtain the Discord ID for the users

 		- Click User Setting.
 		- Click the more icon "..."
 		- Click on "Copy User ID."

-	a) execute discord.pl
+	b) execute discord.pl

 		- this scripts will open an DM channel between bot and Discord User ID.
 		- this scripts will update agent preferences with Channel ID.

 7. Create a new Ticket Notification